ganesh035-Tech/Student-Management-System-java/README.md

 java StudentManagementGUI

 ## Data Storage
-Student records are stored in a file called Students.txt.
+Student records are stored in a file called Student.